Sopra-Steria-Norge-Kubernetes/OpenShift/docs/OpenShift Tenants/Tenant features/GitOps/Private Helm Registry/private-helm-reg-usage.md

 ### Auto-Defined Method

-We will cover two options that can be used to deploy applicationsets when choosing the auto-defined method.
-These options will be presented as 'Demo-helm-1' and 'Demo-helm-2', where the main difference would be to use a 'Chart.yaml' or a 'kustomization.yml' to define the wanted helm registry.
+We will cover two options that can be used to deploy Private Helm charts with ArgoCD ApplicationSets when choosing the auto-defined method.
+These options will be presented as 'Example-1' and 'Example-2', where the main difference is referencing the Helm chart directly from its 'Chart.yaml' or through a 'kustomization.yml' file.

-#### Demo-helm-1
+#### Example-1

-In this example we use a 'Chart.yaml' file to define the helm registry we want to use.
-To use this option you need the name of the helm registry we want to use, the OCI link to the remote private registry, and the version of the helm registry.
-Below is an example of a 'Chart.yaml' file for this use case:
+In this example, a Chart.yaml file defines the Helm registry.
+To use this, you need the registry name, OCI link, and version.
+Below is an example:

 ```yaml title="Chart.yaml"
 apiVersion: v2